A categorification of the quantum Lefschetz principle: Zero loci of sections of derived vector bundles

-Note however that the $\infty$-functor $\shname{Spec}_{X}$ only becomes fully faithful when restricted to either connective $\shname{O}_{X}$-algebras (as this restriction is equivalent to the Yoneda embedding thereof) or co-connective $\shname{O}_{X}$-algebras, but not when acting on general $\shname{O}_{X}$-algebras in degrees of arbitrary positivity. \end{remark}
+Note however that the $\infty$-functor $\shname{Spec}_{X}^{\text{nc}}$ only becomes fully faithful when restricted to connective $\shname{O}_{X}$-algebras (as this restriction is equivalent to the Yoneda embedding thereof) but not when acting on general $\shname{O}_{X}$-algebras in degrees of arbitrary positivity (see for example~\cite{monier21} for a counterexample, as well as details on the full-faithfulness of the $\infty$-functor $\mathbb{V}_{X}(-^{\vee})$). \end{remark}

 \begin{warning}[Terminology] Note that our convention for derived perfect cones is dual to that used in (among others) \cite{toen14:_deriv} (and dating back to EGA2), which defines the total space of a quasicoherent $\shname{O}_{X}$-module $\shname{M}$ as the $X$-stack whose sheaf of sections is $\shname{M}^{\vee}$, \emph{i.e.} what we denote $\mathbb{V}_{X}(\shname{M}^{\vee})$. \end{warning}